Grønvollfoss Station

-Grønvollfoss Station (Grønvollfoss stasjon) was a railway station serving Grønvollfoss in Notodden, Norway on the Tinnoset Line from 1909 to the line closed in 1991.
+Grønvollfoss Station (Grønvollfoss stasjon) was a railway station serving Grønvollfoss in Notodden Municipality, Norway on the Tinnoset Line from 1909 to the line closed in 1991.

 Designed by Thorvald Astrup it opened on 9 August 1909 as a stop called Grøndvoldsfoss.
 It got the current name on 1 January 1922.
 It became a station in 1965, but a stop again in 1976 after the station was razed.
 It was staffed until 1960.
 It was closed along with the railway on 1 January 1991.